Exabyte-io/documentation/docs/cli/actions/check-quotas.md

 ```

+!!!info "Narrowing down the time span"
+    It is often convenient to pass the `-s` (start) and `-e` (end) flags to the `statement` command, to narrow down the window of time over which the statement is printed.
+These flags should contain information about the delimiting dates, in the format "YYYY-MM-DD".
+So, for example, the command `statement -s 2017-01-08 -e 2018-01-08` would return the account statement during the course of a year, starting from the 8th of January 2017.

-## Detailed list of jobs
+## Detailed List of Jobs

-To get detailed information about all the jobs submitted on our system:
+To get detailed information about all the jobs submitted on our system to date, enter the `lsjob` command.

 `# > lsjob`